mkreman/mkreman/ReadMe.md

 # 💫 About Me:
-I'm currently working on Multi Head deep neural networks
+I am doing a Masters in Data Science at Chennai Mathematical Institute.
+I'm currently working on ML Fairness at IIT Bhilai as an intern.

 ## 🌐 Socials: